|Nutrition Facts (per serving)|

 In a small bowl, combine the flour and salt.
 Add just enough water, a little at a time, to make a stiff dough.
-Let the dough rest for 10 minutes before moving onto the next step.

-Once the dough is formed, pinch off about 1/2 ounce of dough and roll it between your hands to form a softly tapered cylindrical shape.
-Repeat until all of the dough has been transformed into spinners.

-### Later text

-In a small bowl, combine the flour and salt.
-Add just enough water, a little at a time, to make a stiff dough.
 Let the dough rest for 10 minutes.

 Pinch off about 1/2 ounce of dough and roll it between the palms of your hands to form a softly tapered cylindrical shape.
 Repeat until all of the dough has been transformed into spinners.